cdklabs/cdk-atmosphere-service/docs/design.md

 1. Update Allocations (DynamoDB Table) to mark that the allocation has ended.
 Event payload will be used to determine and mark whether the lambda was invoked by the [Allocation Timeout Event (EventBridge Schedule)](#allocation-timeout-event-eventbridge-schedule) or by the integration test.
-2. Deactivate all credentials that were provided to the integration test.
-3. Update [Environments (DynamoDB Table)](#environments-dynamodb-table) to mark the allocated environment is currently being cleaned.
+2. Update [Environments (DynamoDB Table)](#environments-dynamodb-table) to mark the allocated environment is currently being cleaned.
-4. Create [Cleanup Timeout Event (EventBridge Schedule)](#cleanup-timeout-event-eventbridge-schedule) to ensure cleanup doesn’t hold the environment forever.
+3. Create [Cleanup Timeout Event (EventBridge Schedule)](#cleanup-timeout-event-eventbridge-schedule) to ensure cleanup doesn’t hold the environment forever.
-5. Start [Cleanup (ECS Task)](#cleanup-ecs-task) to kick-off the environment cleanup process.
+4. Start [Cleanup (ECS Task)](#cleanup-ecs-task) to kick-off the environment cleanup process.

 > Steps 1 through 5 are executed in a transactional manner.